beynar/svelte-streamdown/src/README.md

 #### `blur`

 Text starts slightly blurred and comes into focus while fading in, creating a smooth reveal effect.

-#### `typewriter`

-A typewriter effect where text appears character by character, mimicking the look of someone typing.

 #### `slideUp`